entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Yipetalichthys* is 3.
 > - The coding of *Meeksiella* is 3.

-> -LXY.
+> - LXY.
 For differences in naming systems between placoderms and osteichthyans, additional explanations are provided to clarify character states: (0) in postparietal (central in placoderms or parietal in actinopterygians); (1) in parietal (preorbital in placoderms or frontal in actinopterygians); (2) in intertemporal (postorbital in placoderms or dermosphenotic in actinopterygians); (3) in nuchal plate (median extrascapular); (4) in postpineal plate.
 The coding of *Cheirolepis canadensis* (Pearson, 1979) changed from ? to 0.
 The coding of *Styloichthys changae* (Zhu and Yu, 2002) and *Kenichthys campbelli* (Chang and Zhu, 1993) changed from 2 to 1.The coding of *Psarolepis romeri* (Yu, 1998) and *Guiyu oneiros* (Qiao and Zhu, 2010) changed from 0 to 1.

 ### 175. Posteriorly converging supraorbital canals: (0) absent; (1) present.